 - 1/2 Lb.
 Carrots, Cut into 1/2 inch pieces

 - 2 Potatoes, Cut into 1/2 inch pieces

 - 1 Tablespoon Lemon Juice (Optional)

-- 1 Each Turnip, Parsnip, Rutabaga, Cut In 1/2 inch pieces
+- 1 Each Turnip, Parsnip, Rutabaga, Cut into 1/2 inch pieces

 - 1 Teaspoon Worcestershire Sauce

-- 2 Celery Stalks, Cut in 1/2 inch pieces
+- 2 Celery Stalks, Cut into 1/2 inch pieces

 - 1 Tablespoon Soy Sauce